Status Code 200: The "OK" Response

 HTTP Status Code 200: The "OK" Response

-An HTTP status code 200 means success.
+An HTTP response status code 200 means success.
 The client has requested documents from the server.
 The server has replied to the client and given the client the documents.
 All is well.

 You will rarely "see" this response out in the wild using a browser as a normal user.
-You would usually only see this response when you're using a digital marketing tool that shows you the status code specifically.
+You would usually only see this http response when you're using a digital marketing tool that shows you the status code specifically.

 The HTTP Protocol